alberttgomes/liferay-database-converter/README.md

 8. Run the project

 ### Note
-> This project will assist just the replacing the types.
-You will need to use other tools to migrate different database types, like Pentaho, for example.
+> You will need to use another tool to fix the column constraints issue when using the Pentaho tool.